“Bonham, from the beginning and increasingly over time, is a riveting, complicated maker of pop music.” ––PopMatters

 The commercial and critical laurels won by her latest releases––both 2015’s Wax & Gold, and the aforementioned Modern Burdens––have further underlined exactly what makes Tracy Bonham a stand-out serious artist with a unique set of talents.
 As PopMatters aptly describes, “Bonham, from the beginning and increasingly over time, is a riveting, complicated maker of pop music.”

-Tracy Bonham has joined the ECR Music Group roster of recording artists, and is currently on tour in the United States throughout 2018-2019 alongside acclaimed singer-songwriter Blake Morgan.
-Her artist-in-residency concert series at New York City’s Rockwood Music Hall debuts October 26th 2018 and runs through April 18th, 2019.
+Tracy Bonham has joined the ECR Music Group roster of recording artists, and will be on tour in the United States beginning in April of 2018 for extensive West Coast and East Coast tour dates alongside acclaimed singer-songwriter Blake Morgan.

 “Serious musical chops.” ––Pollstar